 What are the symptoms of IBS?

 The symptoms can be anything from mild to severe, and can be any mix of the following:

-- Changes in bowel movements (including mucus in the stools, or a sudden urgency/constipation that wasn’t there before)
+Changes in bowel movements (including mucus in the stools, or a sudden urgency or constipation that wasn’t there before)